 First, you should know that I am one of the busiest people around.
-I am a mom to 12-year-old.
+I am a mom.
 I own a busy publishing company.
 And I participate in a fairly time-consuming hobby.
 Plus all the usual things — I have a partner, house, garden, dog, close family, and my health to pay attention to.
 My life is FULL.

 Over the years, I’ve come up with a number of ways to carve out more time to do the things I really love.
 Because, let’s face it, life is no fun when there’s no time to do what you want.

 1. Get Rid of the Time Sponges to Find More Time to Craft

 If you don’t have the time you need, chances are there is something you are doing that is taking up a lot of time (aka, a time sponge) and isn’t absolutely necessary to do.